HarshRajj/hospital-voice-agent-RAG/README.markdown

 - **Scalable Knowledge Base**: Integrates with a vector database for document retrieval.

 ## About the Creator 👨‍💻
-Hi, I'm Arjun, an AI Engineer passionate about building intelligent systems that make life easier.
+Hi, I'm Harsh, an AI Engineer passionate about building intelligent systems that make life easier.
 I designed and developed this project, integrating cutting-edge technologies like:
 - **LLaMA Index** for efficient document indexing and retrieval.
 - **LiveKit Agents** for seamless voice interaction.
 - **OpenAI GPT-4o** for natural language understanding and generation.